Resource dependent branching processes and the envelope of societies: The model

 Note that this function $Q^\pi$ necessarily satisfies

-for all $s\in\mathbb R^+$, all $t\in\mathbb N$ and all $(x_k)_{k=1}^t\in(\R^+)^t$.
+for all $s\in\mathbb R^+$, all $t\in\mathbb N$ and all $(x_k)_{k=1}^t\in (\R^+)^t$.
 Recall that all the offsprings that are not completely satisfied, and only these, leave the society forever.
-This leads to the definition of the following stochastic process: \begin{defin}[Global model] If $\pi$ is a policy, the \emph{resource dependent branching process} (RDBP) \emph{on $(D_n^k,X_n^k,R_n^k)_{n,k}$ controlled by $\pi$} is defined as the integer-valued non-negative stochastic process $(\Gamma_n)_{n\in\N}$, defined by $\Gamma_0=1$ and recursively
+This leads to the definition of the following stochastic process: